thixotropist/ghidra_import_tests/content/en/docs/overview/_index.md

 {{% pageinfo %}}
 We can help Ghidra import newer binaries by collecting samples of those binaries.
-The scope is limited to RISCV-64 linux-capable processors one might find in smart network appliances or Machine Learning inference engines.
+The scope is limited to RISCV-64 Linux-capable processors one might find in smart network appliances or Machine Learning inference engines.
 {{% /pageinfo %}}